-You’ll want to set up some type of tables on which to display your wares, so think about whether you have folding tables or anything you can use to improvise tables.
-If you don’t have anything, see if you can borrow tables somewhere.
+You’ll want to set up some type of tables on which to display your wares, so think about whether you have folding tables or anything you can use to improvise display areas.

 Whatever you do, don’t just toss all your stuff haphazardly onto the lawn.
 This is a huge turnoff.
 If people aren’t sure whether you’re having a garage sale or a domestic dispute, they’ll drive right on by.

 Assemble and Price Stuff

 Figure out what you’ll be selling and start pricing items.
 Either price things individually with stickers that will be easy to remove (don’t put a sticker on anything that’ll be damaged by its removal) or use a color-code system of dots that correspond to prices (all red-dot items are one dollar, all blue-dot items are two dollars), or place items on tables with signs marked “$10 table” or “$5 table”, or into boxes with the price on the outside.

 If you’re having a large sale, plan on spending a few hours assembling and pricing your stuff.
 Any items that you believe to be valuable can be researched online.
 Go to eBay and use the advanced search feature to determine the price for which similar items sold.
 This method is more accurate that merely looking at asking prices.
 Anyone can price anything at any value they like; the true barometer is the price that was actually paid for the item.